Disruption-Consulting/autoMigrate/README.md

 - adoption of CDB can significantly lower the cost of ownership
 - version 19 enables limited cost-free use of features like in-Memory which can drastically improve performance

 Many organizations that have moved from NON-CDB to CDB have seen massive benefits - e.g. Swiss insurance company Mobiliar runs 735 PDBs consolidated within 5 CDBs.
-In addition, test and development databases usually spend most of their lives unused - with CDB these can now be consolidated into CDBs hosted on relatively cheap infrastructure, considerably reducing software licensing costs.
-Database provisioning that is enabled by PDB cloning is a
+In addition, test and development databases which are mostly unused can now be consolidated into a single CDB and hosted on cheap infrastructure, considerably reducing software licensing costs.
+CDB also enables database self-provisioning, drastically reducing project timescales; likewise, creating database copies for tests is now a 5 minute PDB clone operation.
+Being able to backup and upgrade a single CDB infers saving the cost of duplicating these costly tasks for each of the contained PDBs.
+The same Mobiliar company managed to upgrade all of its 735 PDBs from version 12.2 to 19 over a single weekend, an impossible undertaking for 735 NON-CDBs.

 ![MRUpdatedReleaseRoadmap5282020](https://user-images.githubusercontent.com/42802860/90099785-2e6a2400-dd33-11ea-826f-661b58bf3d0b.png)